fauzanfebrian/whatsapp-service/README.md

       to the sender
 3. Bot forward view once
     - every view once message appeared then bot immediately convert and send to authenticated user
-    - NB. this is not default bot you should update the code to run it
+    - NB. this is not default bot, you should update the code to run it

 ## Auth Method